Voice #1: To me, the ’70s was all about rainbows.

 Jim: Let’s stop there.

-Jim: Let’s not go any further.
+Jim: (laughs) Let’s not going any further.

 John: What do you remember about the ’70s?

-Jim: I – I just wore jeans, man.
+Jim: I, I just wore jeans, man.

 John: Well, I did, too.

-John: I think I remember them.
+John: I think I remember those. (laughs)

-John: Yeah.
-And while the ’70s had those happier moments, the legacy of the drug abuse that you’re talking about, Jim, is something we really do want to dial into.
+John: Yeah, and while the ’70s had those happier moments, the legacy of the drug abuse that you’re talking about, Jim, is something we really do want to dial into.
 We have an incredible story for you today on Focus on the Family.
 Uh, welcome to the program.
 I’m John Fuller.
-Your host is Jim Daly.
-And, uh, as you’re talking about some of those stats, Jim, I’m thinking the research is fairly alarming, and yet there is this move – and Colorado is one of those states – to, uh, embrace legalizing marijuana, which seems pretty innocuous until you realize some of the costs to the culture and the society and some of the downsides of hospitalizations and traffic deaths and, uh, kids who are inspired more to smoke pot than to go to school.
-There are a lot of negatives to the drug scene.
-And as you said, it kind of – all kind of came together in the ’60s and ’70s.
+Your host is Jim Daly, and, um, a- as you’re talking about some of those stats, Jim, I’m thinking the research is fairly alarming, and yet there’s this move, and Colorado is one of those states, to, uh, embrace legalizing marijuana, which seems pretty innocuous until you realize some of the costs to the culture and the society and some of the downsides of hospitalizations, and traffic deaths, and, uh, kids who are inspired more to smoke post than to go to school.
+There are a lot of negatives to, uh, the drug scene, and as you said, it, it kinda all kinda came together in the ’60s and ’70s.
 We’re gonna address it, as I said, with, uh, a couple of guests who have quite a story, uh, for you.
 They are Mac and Mary Owen, and, uh, they experienced the horrors and difficulties of addiction, uh, firsthand, and for more than 25 years, they’ve devoted their lives to helping those caught up in addictions, uh, drug and alcohol addictions, and to help them and their families find that road to recovery, and, uh, Mac and Mary are part of the national leadership team for Celebrate Recovery.

 Mac Owen: Oh, thank you.